All Episodes

 They're guessing.

-You know what's amazing.
+You know, it's amazing.

-Uh if you go back in the Trump years, how many times they were counting Trump's lies, and they would chronicle them over and over and over again.
+If you go back in the Trump years, how many times they were counting Trump's lies, and they would chronicle them over and over and over again.

 Well, yesterday, Joe Biden gave a whopper.

-He says they're lies, they're lies.
+He says, they're lies, they're lies.

-I did not when asked why he was interacting with so many of his family's foreign business associates.
+I did not, when asked why he was interacting with so many of his family's foreign business associates, he just flat out lied.

-But we know now that he used a fake name when he emailed uh the family money manager who Hunter used to funnel money to his father, Eric Sherwin, who's the financial guy in the company.
+But we know now that he used a fake name when he emailed the family money manager who Hunter used to funnel money to his father, Eric Sherwin, who's the financial guy in the company.

-That's the guy that Hunter would write and say, uh, which account should we use to pay off Pop's home repairs?
+That's the guy that Hunter would write and say, which account should we use to pay off Pop's home repairs?

-Hey there, I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Ham.

 And I'm Carol Markowitz.